Home » Buy » New nyckelharpas

 Excellent English skills

-Leif has been a dealer of nyckelharpas and fiddles for 20 years or so, and really knows his stuff.
-He used to have a retail shop in Uppsala, but now runs the business out of his home.
-He speaks excellent English, and carries many nyckelharpas of varying quality and price, including harpas made by others listed on this page.
+Leif has been a dealer of nyckelharpas and fiddles for more than 25 years and really knows his stuff.
+Leif is also a very experienced teacher of the fiddle and the nyckelharpa.
+He runs his business out of his home, speaks excellent English, and carries many nyckelharpas of varying quality and price, including harpas made by others listed on this page.
 He is the sole distributor of new harpas made by Harry Hedbom.
-See his web site or his for more info.
+Leif also carries bows, cases, strings, rosins, etc. for fiddles and nyckelharpas.
+See his web site for more info.

 Björn Björn